 There are many common issues you can watch for on your webpages to help increase the quality and search engine optimization (SEO) of your pages, make them more accessible, and follow Michigan Tech’s editorial standards.

 It only takes a few misspellings to affect a user’s impression of your website.
-Be sure to use the spell checking options within OU Campus before publishing your pages.
+Be sure to use the spell checking options within Omni CMS before publishing your pages.
 The system does not check spelling as you go.
 Within the editor you can use the Spell Check icon to check the existing text and underline spelling errors.
 Before publishing you should always run the Final Checks, which includes a spelling check.

 Large Image Files